sematic-ai/sematic/docs/api.md

     The `Callable` to instrument; usually the decorated function.

-- `inline`: bool
+- `standalone`: bool

-    When using the `CloudResolver`, whether the instrumented function should be executed inside the same process and worker that is executing the `Resolver` itself.
+    When using the `CloudResolver`, whether the instrumented function should be executed inside its own container job (`True`) or in the same process and worker that is executing the `Resolver` itself (`False`).

-    Defaults to `True`, as most pipeline functions are expected to be lightweight.
-Explicitly set this to `False` in order to distribute its execution to a worker and parallelize its execution.
+    Defaults to `False`, as most pipeline functions are expected to be lightweight.
+Set this to `True` in order to distribute its execution to a worker and parallelize its execution.

 - `cache`: bool